Jonathan3584/project1/README.md

 -As a user, I want in-site game reset.
 -As a user, I want player name storage.
 -As a user, I want "relaxation start" functionality.
+-As a user, I want responsive board size.

 Foreseen challenges: